stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
 ### Matthew 3 - Preparing for God's coming
-1. God's warning - John the Baptist
+* God's warning - John the Baptist
-2. How to prepare for God's coming - repentance
+* How to prepare for God's coming - repentance

 a) Repent = turn to God
 True repentance will produce fruit of repentance

 b) not relying on your Roots or Rituals

-3.Has God's judgement come?
+* Has God's judgement come?

 a) "Yes" - poured out on God's Son, Jesus
 3:17 "with him I am well pleased." -> "Suffering Servant"